 - 9.127 Any proposals for development on all or part of open space should be accompanied by a detailed assessment of that open space.
 The quantity, type and primary purpose of the open space in question will determine the extent and type of assessment required.
 For example, open space which is primarily parks and amenity open space would perhaps have an assessment that had greater emphasis on the recreational value of the open space, whilst natural greenspace would have more detail on the ecological values.
-If the open space is multi-functional in terms of acting as a buffer/ aesthetic value as well as being of ecological value, then an assessment would be expected to clearly demonstrate that the loss of that open space would not be detrimental to any of the functions and purposes of that open space. - 9.128 In addition to allocated open space and Public Rights of Way, the Council will seek to protect any open space which has public value, including those not shown on the adopted Policies map.
+If the open space is multi-functional in terms of acting as a buffer/ aesthetic value as well as being of ecological value, then an assessment would be expected to clearly demonstrate that the loss of that open space. - 9.128 In addition to allocated open space and Public Rights of Way, the Council will seek to protect any open space which has public value, including those not shown on the adopted Policies map.
 Non-designated open space can have additional value which can include visual, usable, recreation and biodiversity benefits. - 9.129 In the circumstance where the Education Authority has received approval for the disposal of surplus school playing fields from the Secretary of State, in accordance with Section 77 of the Schools Standards and Framework Act 1998, an exception may be made to this policy where equivalent or greater community benefits are provided.